-The Work Rule Program is designed for part-time students who are employed full-time in Tennessee to have the out-of-state tuition waived for up to a maximum of six (6) credit hours per semester.
-The student may be domiciled in this State or a bordering state, as long as he or she is employed in one job or a combination of part-time jobs for the equivalent of full-time employment in Tennessee.
-If the participating student enrolls in more than the six credit hour maximum, then he or she automatically becomes ineligible to continue in the Work Rule Program and is responsible for paying the out-of-state tuition for all credit hours taken during that >semester and may affect future participation.
+The Work Rule Program is designed for part-time students who are employed full-time in Tennessee to have the out-of-state tuition waived for up to a maximum of eight (8) credit hours per semester.
+The student may be domiciled in this State or a bordering state, provided they are employed in one job or a combination of part-time jobs for the equivalent of full-time employment in Tennessee.
+If the participating student enrolls in more than the eight-credit hour maximum, then they automatically become ineligible to continue in the Work Rule Program and are responsible for paying the out-of-state tuition for all credit hours taken during that >semester and may affect future participation.

 Therefore, it is important that you carefully read the Work Rule Requirements to determine if the Work Rule Program may be a good fit for you.
 You may also need to check with your department to see whether it allows its students to take courses on a part-time basis.